This Article Is About Non-QM Mortgage Guidelines After Bankruptcy And Foreclosure

 Case Scenario Where One Lender Denies Back To Work And Another Lender Approves

-Here is the guidelines that HUD requires for borrowers to qualify for FHA Back To Work Mortgage :
+Here is how HUD structured the FHA Back To Work Mortgage :

 Cases Scenario On FHA Back To Work Mortgage